 The quality ranking model consists of 25 criteria that the Investment Manager utilises.
-A score out of ten is assigned to each criterion (with ten being the maximum and one the minimum) giving each stock a maximum potential total score of 250.
-ESG factors are captured both explicitly, through the respective scores assigned to the criteria 'Environmental', 'Social' and 'Governance' (further detail on these three ESG criteria are below), and implicitly, where ESG factors are relevant to the other criteria considered by the Investment Manager and that are not strictly 'ESG' criteria (such as the Disruption criterion, which may involve consideration of whether a utility is investing in renewable generation, at the expense of its older thermal generation fleet).
+A score out of ten is assigned to each criterion (with ten being the maximum and one the minimum) giving each entity a maximum potential total score of 250.
+ESG factors are captured both explicitly, through the respective scores assigned to the Environmental, Social and Governance criteria, and implicitly, where ESG factors are relevant to the other criteria considered by the Investment Manager (such as the Disruption criterion, which may involve consideration of whether an energy pipeline company faces stranded asset risk, as fossil fuels may be replaced by lower carbon energy sources).
+The quality scores assigned to each stock are informed and determined by the fundamental research, analysis and engagement carried out by the Investment Manager.